MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 Variable   Variable
 ```

-Although the drives in the display vary with the drives on your system, the listing looks similar to
+Although the drives in the display vary with the drives on your system, yours should look similar to
 the output of the `Get-PSDrive` command shown above.

 filesystem drives are a subset of the PowerShell drives.
 You can identify the filesystem drives by